 Making candles can be a fun and relaxing hobby for anyone.
 However, expenses like wicks can add up.
 If you’re anything like me, I’m sure you’ve looked at candle wicks and wondered how hard they are to make.
 The answer is, it can be very simple to make your own wicks.

-You can make any kind of wick you like, including those fun wooden wicks you see in fancy scented candles.
 Read on to learn how to make candle wicks with our simple tutorial and tips.
 Make sure you read this article fully before you start!

-What are Candle Wicks Made of?
+What is Candle Wicks Made of?

 Before we get into how to make a candle wick, you should know what commercial candle wicks are made from so you know what your options are.